Ash wood carving

 - Store the wood in a sheltered area to avoid contact with the rain.
 You should not tightly stack the wood together, and I encourage you to allow good airflow between the pieces.

 - Dry the wood for a minimum dry time of six weeks.
-Avoid drying wood during winter because if the temperatures drop below freezing, the moisture is frozen in the wood.
+Avoid drying wood during winter because the moisture is frozen in the wood if the temperatures drop below freezing.

 Finish ideas for ash wood

-You have numerous ways to finish Ashwood: including varnish, wax, lacquer, and oil.
-Each finish requires specific care.
-Keep your ash furniture in a dry area and dust it often.
-Commercial cleaners and polishes damage the finish or make it sticky.
-That is why you stay away from both.
+You have numerous options for treating ash wood: Varnish, wax, lacquer, and oil.
+Each finish requires special care.
+Keep your ashwood furniture in a dry place and dust it frequently.
+Commercial cleaners and polishes will damage the surface or make it sticky.
+Therefore, stay away from both.